 - 1. All teacher assistants hired to assist teachers in carrying out their responsibilities and duties, shall be under the employment supervision of an administrator and the immediate instructional supervision of teachers. - 2.
-Teacher assistants shall not assume the direct instructional responsibility for designing or providing the educational programs for students, but may assist the teacher by: - a. providing assistance to individual students and groups of students; - b. monitoring students; - c. maintaining student records; - d. providing advice/guidance to students. - 3.
-Teacher assistants shall not assume any instructional responsibility while a teacher is absent from the classroom. - 4.
-Teacher assistants shall not be used as alternatives for: - a. qualified teachers;
+Teacher assistants shall not assume the direct instructional responsibility for designing or providing the educational programs for students, but may assist the teacher by: - a. providing assistance to individual students and groups of students;

+- b. monitoring students;

+- c. maintaining student records;

+- d. providing advice/guidance to students.

+- 3. Teacher assistants shall not assume any instructional responsibility while a teacher is absent from the classroom.

+- 4. Teacher assistants shall not be used as alternatives for:

+- a. qualified teachers;

-- b. teachers teaching on call; - c.
-(Deleted by Rice Arbitration Award, August 2002)
+- b. teachers teaching on call;

+- c. lowering the pupil/teacher ratio or reducing class size, except as provided for in Article D.1.
+(Class Size and Teacher Workload)